The Congo Nile Trail

-The Congo Nile Trail is without a doubt one of the best hiking trails in Africa.
+The Congo Nile Trail is a hiking and biking trail in in Rwanda.
 The trail can be completed on foot, by bike or by kayak.
-The Congo Nile Trail traverses a series of interconnected single paths, dirt roads and hiking tracks through the tropical Kivu Belt in Rwanda, the land of a thousand hills in the heart of Africa.
-As it stretches along the scenic shores of Lake Kivu, hikers on the Congo Nile Trail trekk by some of Africa’s few remaining tropical rainforests, vast coffee plantations and hidden beaches.
-This African hiking trail is scattered with unexplored experiences, often hosted by locals along the trail.
-For those looking for a genuine, yet safe African hiking or biking experience away from the beaten path, Rwanda’s Congo Nile Trail is a hiking trail waiting for you to challenge her on foot, by bike or by kayak and is one of the most iconic and best hiking trails in Africa.
+The Congo Nile Trail traverses a series of interconnected single paths, dirt roads and hiking tracks through the tropical Kivu Belt Region on the shores of Lake Kivu.
+As it stretches along the scenic shores of Lake Kivu, hikers on the Congo Nile Trail trek by some of Africa’s few remaining tropical rainforests, vast coffee plantations and hidden beaches.
+This trail is scattered with unexplored experiences, often hosted by locals along the trail.
+For those looking for a genuine, yet safe hiking or biking experience in Africa away from the beaten path, Rwanda’s Congo Nile Trail is a hiking trail waiting for you to challenge her on foot, by bike or by kayak and is one of the most iconic and best hiking trails in Africa.

 Part of the Congo Nile Trail consists of dirt roads while other parts of the trail consists of single dirt tracks only accessible by hiking or on a mountain bike.
 There are two different routes which at some points cross and at places overlap.
 One route is for biking and one is for hiking.

 Rwanda very safe compared to other places for hiking in Africa.
 Rwanda is known as the safest country in Africa and there is no crime to speak of.
 You can feel safe to pitch a tent just about anywhere without having to worry about being robbed.
 Compared to other places you might go hiking in Africa there is no large wildlife in Rwanda outside of the national parks.
 You do no have to worry about bumping in to a heard of buffalo while hiking or biking the Congo Nile Trail.